zadewg/MalOS/README.md

 * Filesystem

 ### **Usage**
 Run `make` in ./BIOS to compile the code and `make run` to launch QEMU.
+You can exit QEMU pressing Alt+2, then typing quit+enter.

 ### **Registering Interrupts**
 ``` c